pjmaninang/Bike-Sales-SQL-Analysis-Project/README.md

 ## Recommendations

 ## Limitations
-- Sales data in both of the years 2010 and 2014 are incomplete, which have contributed to both lower sales figures and potentially inflated net profit margins compared to the other years
+- Sales data in both of the years 2010 and 2014 are incomplete, which have contributed to lower sales figures, inflated net profit margins, and innacurate year-over-year growth percentages for their preceding and/or following years
 - Some of the order date data and the customer demographic data were null or blank values, and there is no reliable source of truth to fill in those blanks